We have information in different languages about Enrolling in Medicare

 If you’re visiting Australia, you’ll need different documents depending on where you’re from.
 Read more about Reciprocal Health Care Agreements.

 You can also get a digital copy of your Medicare card.
-You’ll need to sign into the Express Plus Medicare app to access it.
+You’ll need to sign into the Express Plus Medicare mobile app to access it.
 To use the app, you need a myGov account linked to your Medicare online account.
 If you don’t have these, set them up and then download the app.

 If you’re on your parent’s Medicare card, you’re already enrolled.
 This means you don’t need to re-enrol.
 When you’re 15 years old, you can get your own Medicare card.